Learn 4 Fundamental Steps to Start Meditating Now

 Once we’ve explored it, we eat it slowly, also collecting observations as it’s in our mouth.
 That way we center our attention on the present experience of observing and eating a raisin.

-Other exercises we can use to meditate are STOP and RAIL, that go with these acronyms:
+Other exercises we can use to meditate are STOP and RAIL, which go with these acronyms:

 Thought Management